slajax/rack/Development.md

 ## Gotchas

 We compile some templates into `.go` files using `go-bindata`.
 If you make any changes to template files you will often need to run `make templates` to propagate your changes to the `.go` files.
 If it seems like your template changes aren't doing anything, try running `make templates.

+### Rack API changes: Running a local Rack

+On Rack API changes, you need to run a local Rack:

+- Update `.env` so it's pointing at your AWS resources for your dev rack
+- `convox start`
+- `convox login localhost`

+You should see things happening in the `convox start` logs when you run `convox` commands.

+(Setting envvar `RACK=dev` might have something to do with verbosity but might control other things too.
+More research needed.)